-How about we ignore the cohort studies that focus on associations, and instead look at randomized controlled trials (RCTs) – the gold standard in science.
+How about we ignore the cohort studies that focus on associations, and instead look at reviews of randomized controlled trials (RCTs) – the so-called “gold standard” in science.

 What do they show us?

 Actually, not a lot.
-There is not even one RCT that finds red meat is bad for us.
+There is certainly no study that provides cause for concern.

-The only thing I could find was that in a review of eight RCTs published between 1950 and 2010, there were no significant differences in lipid profile between people eating poultry, fish, and beef (4).
+- A review of eight RCTs published between 1950 and 2010 found that there were no significant differences in lipid profile between people eating poultry, fish, and beef (4).

 Methionine in Red Meat – How Does it Affect Us?